urt30plus/b3/b3/plugins/customcommands/README.md

 #### `<LAST_VICTIM:GUID>`
   The placeholder will be replaced with the GUID of the player who got last killed by the player calling the command.

-#### `<LAST_VICTIM:PBID>`
-  The placeholder will be replaced with the Punkbuster id of the player who got last killed by the player calling the command.

 #### `<LAST_VICTIM:NAME>`
   The placeholder will be replaced with the cleaned up name of the player who got last killed by the player calling the command.